CakeML/cakeml/semantics/alt_semantics/proofs/README.md

 A few properties about the relational big-step semantics.

 [determScript.sml](determScript.sml):
-Determinism for the relational big-step semantics
+Determinism for the small-step and relational big-step semantics

 [funBigStepEquivScript.sml](funBigStepEquivScript.sml):
 Relate functional big-step semantics with relational big-step